 2. North of 52ºN Labrador

-- A non-resident shall not angle inland waters without engaging the services of an outfitter, except:
+- A non-resident shall not angle for any species of fish in any inland waters without engaging the services of an outfitter except that :

 - a non-resident who is the guest of a co-operative camp may angle in the waters adjacent to those camps if accompanied by a licensed guide;